AlexanderPAI/AlexanderPAI/README.md

 ## I have developed, launched to production, and maintained:
 - SPA web applications (Django, DRF, FastAPI)
 - Telegram bots of all sizes, including large integrations with various CRMs, databases, and client systems
-- Together with a great team of backend engineers, contributed to this service for engineers — [https://konergy.ru/](https://konergy.ru/) (if you are reading this — always happy to see you again)
+- Together with a great team of backend engineers (if you are reading this — always happy to see you again), contributed to this service for engineers — [https://konergy.ru/](https://konergy.ru/)
 - AI agents and various AI-based solutions in a large FinTech company

 Soon, when I find time to put this place in order, I will share links to the repositories and materials that I find most interesting, whether my own or others'.